 Stubborn chin hairs require tweezers that have bionic grip and easy maneuverability, so that you can get in close to the surface of your skin and grab onto the pesky strays.
 These bad boys from Got Glamour meet all of our expectations and more when it comes to facial hair plucking performance.

 The jaws line up perfectly, which means that your hairs won’t end up slipping through the tweezers.
 It also means your fingers don’t need to work to grip as hard because the good design allows power to be perfectly distributed along the length of the tweezers.

 The best part about this product in my opinion is the “micro” aspect; the reduced size of the head means that you have the benefit of being able to see precisely what you are doing at all times, without having to sacrifice much surface area.

 5. Best Slanted Tip Tweezer: Anastasia Beverly Hills

 I mentioned these tweezers from Anastasia up above in the eyebrows section; they were close contenders for much more than just this one nomination.
-Don’t be mislead by the baby pink; these tweezers are heavy duty gear, capable of tackling any hair related troubles you may have.
+Don’t be mislead by the cuteness of these; these tweezers are heavy duty gear, capable of tackling any hair related troubles you may have.